neon-p/image_compression_using_kmeans/README.md

-# Image compression using kmenas
+# Image compression using kmeans

 In this project we reduce the color space with kmeans and try to compressed the image.